Skip to content

 By addressing these specific barriers, we advance equality of opportunity and foster a safe, respectful environment for everyone.

 Workplace equality means everyone has a fair chance to succeed.
-We are highlighting the Professional Administration Transformation Programme to help you grow:

 • Turas Learn has an e-learning module on sexual harassment.
-This resource created by Close the Gap, will help support line managers across NHSGGC to identify sexual harassment, understand wider gender inequalities, support colleagues and highlight relevant policies and good practice.
+This resource created by Close the Gap, will help support line managers and staff across NHSGGC to identify sexual harassment, understand wider gender inequalities, support colleagues and highlight relevant policies and good practice.

 • Speak Up!
 (LearnPro Course 330): An NHS module to support staff to challenge inappropriate behaviours.